-- 1. Entities that fall under the fourth indent of Art.
+- 1. At this stage, the only specific entities which have been identified by CESR as falling under the fourth indent of Art.
 19(1)(h) are a specific category of asset backed commercial papers that are built on a two-tier structure and that are secured by banking credit enhancement.
 Regarding entities that fall under the fourth indent of Art.
 19(1)(h), the banking liquidity line has to be secured by a financial institution which itself complies with the third indent of Art.
-19(1)(h).
-Credit institutions providing this protection must have a rating that is at least equal to that of the program in question. - 2.
+19(1)(h). - 2.
 Unless they comply with the provisions of the fourth indent of Art.
-19(1)(h) as clarified in paragraph 1 of this Box (this implies, for instance, that they would be built on a two-tier structure), asset backed securities and synthetic asset backed securities do not fall in the category defined by that indent. - 3.
+19(1)(h) as clarified in paragraph 1 of this Box (this implies, for instance, that they would be built on a two-tier structure), asset backed securities and synthetic asset backed securities do not fall in the category defined by that indent.

 Asset backed securities and synthetic asset backed securities may be eligible under other provisions of the UCITS Directive.
 This may be the case, for instance, if they are dealt in on a regulated market.